raganwald-deprecated/homoiconic/2009-03-07/surreal.md

 If we think about representations and complexity, we see the same thing in action.
 As the complexity of what we want to do grows, the complexity of our implementation grows as well.
 A good representation is one where the complexity of the implementation grows very slowly as the complexity of what we want to do grows.

-So comparing our `SurrealNumber` class to "lists of length *n*," we see that although "lists of length *n*" has a much simpler base complexity, its complexity grows very quickly as we try to do more complex things with it.
-"Lists of length *n*" is like one of those exponential algorithms that cannot scale in any meaningful way.
+So comparing our `SurrealNumber` class to "lists of length n," we see that although "lists of length n" has a much simpler base complexity, its complexity grows very quickly as we try to do more complex things with it.
+"Lists of length n" is like one of those exponential algorithms that cannot scale in any meaningful way.
 Our `SurrealNumber` class is different.
 It scales to handle much more complex problems effortlessly.
 Its initial implementation is less simple, but this is like the constant cost of an algorithm that is "Oh One:" This is irrelevant for all but the trivial cases.

 Taking a whack at a long-deceased horse, we see how to respond when people tell us that Java code is easier to read or the equivalent approach of banning "advanced" idioms from a more expressive language leads to easier to understand programs.
 They are asserting that if you start with a very simple base representation and build up from that, the result will be simple.